alexandraalday/SimonUniverse/README.md

 alexandraalday.github.io/SimonUniverse

 #### explanations of the technologies used
-HTML, CSS, JavaScript, jQuery, Velocity , typewriter plugin, font awesome
+HTML, CSS, JavaScript, jQuery, Velocity , Typewriter plugin, Font Awesome

 #### the approach taken/ technical details
 * imported a local font - Crystal Universe
+* gif background
-* background clip to text is amazeballs!
+* background clip to text will change your life
 * really wanted to manually code the gems in CSS
 * amazon web services to host sound bites
 * keyframe animations for glow effect